chauttm/myco_survey/JOSS_Question_7.md

 # Question 7

-**Question:** Give all accepted Aspergillus species starting with a 'a'
+**Question:** Give all accepted Aspergillus species starting with an 'a'

 ## Generated Answers (20 responses)